velo-by-wix/todo-workshop/docs/ADD_NEW_TASK.md

 <p><img src="assets/add-new-task-flow.png" alt="Add New Task Flow"></p>

-We will now start writing our home page front-end code in the Velo integrated IDE.
+We will now start writing our home page frontend code in the Velo integrated IDE.

 **:bulb: New concepts**